soklet/soklet/README.md

   public Response params(@QueryParameter LocalDate date) {
                          @QueryParameter("value") Optional<List<String>> values) {
     return new Response.Builder()
-      // Response body can be any Java type.
+      // MicrohttpResponse body can be any Java type.
 It's up to your ResponseMarshaler
       // to convert it downstream (e.g. turn it into JSON bytes) .body(String.format("date=%s, values=%s", date, values))
       .build();